 What should I pack for Ireland in September?

-September is the beginning of Fall season in Ireland and layering is yet again another trick you can master.
+September is the beginning of the Fall season in Ireland and layering is yet again another trick you can master.
 In general, September is still a pleasant-month in Ireland with a mixture of sunshine and rain shower but it’s not that warm neither.

 Hoodie – You can also wear a hoodie on top of your innerwear.
 Hooded jackets can also shield you from light showers.
 Amazon is selling this pullover hoodie.
 Check it out here.